-CNS 565 School Counseling Practicum (3) The 100-hour experience places students in a professional setting in which they will develop counseling skills with school-aged children.
-Students in the course are required to have 40 hours of direct service contact with K-12 students through individual or group counseling.
+CNS 565 Child/Adolescent Counseling Practicum (3) This 100-hour experience places students in a professional setting in which they will develop counseling skills with school-aged children.
+Students in the course are required to have 40 hours of direct service with K-12 students through individual or group counseling.
 They also participate in 11⁄2 hours of weekly group supervision with the Geneva practicum instructor and, in addition, receive an hour a week of additional supervision with the course instructor.
-Prerequisites: Requires Acts 33 and 34 clearances, FBI clearances, a recent TB test, and proof of malpractice insurance.
+Open only to students who have been admitted to the program as degree-seeking students.
+Prerequisites: A GPA of 3.0 or above.
+Admission to Degree Candidacy, successful completion to a Counseling Skills Pre-Practicum Class (Counseling 521 or Counseling 579) and Group Counseling (Counseling 536) with a grade of "B" or better; participation in Practicum/Internship Orientation, Criminal and Child Abuse History Clearances, and Proof of Professional Liability Insurance.
 Fall semester.